 Being at the onset of the gradual phasedown of HFC refrigerants in the United States means that there will be more spotlights on the fourth generation of refrigerants, such as HFO and HC refrigerants.

 This does not come without additional new servicing requirements.
 For instance, two of the most widely known HFO refrigerants, HFO-1234yf and HFO-1234ze, are classified as A2Ls, or mildly flammable, per ASHRAE Standard 34.

 Such flammable properties will heighten the health and safety aspect of refrigerant management.

 What’s to Come Can Lead to Better Refrigerant Management… If You’re Prepared

 As you can see, there are numerous changes we expect to happen to refrigerant compliance in 2021.
-While it is complex and fast-moving, the fact is that what’s to come can lead to better refrigerant management… if you’re prepared.
+While it is complex and fast-moving, the fact is that what’s to come can lead to better refrigerant management and corporate sustainability… if you’re prepared.

 It’s one of the reasons why we go LIVE every-other week in our new Compliance Open Mic series: to teach you what we know as refrigerant geeks.

 In fact, we have a LIVE event coming up next week on Tues., Jan.
 19 at 1:30pm CST that will discuss how to file your CARB refrigerant reports like a pro.
 You’re invited to join us.
 Just click the button below to learn more, and register now.Register Now